VektrexElectronicSystems/SpikeSafePythonSamples/application_specific_examples/pulse_tuning/README.md

 - **Set Current:** 100mA
 - **Compliance Voltage:** 20V
 - **On Time:** 100µs
 - **Ramp Rate:** Fast.
 Voltage will ramp as fast as 1000V/sec.
 Current will ramp as fast as 50A/sec.
+Fast ramp is almost always recommended to make the current pulse appear sooner.
+There may be cases where Fast ramp results in a small current through the load capacitance at startup due to the high dV/dt, in these cases Slow ramp is useful for devices that require a gentler turn-on.
 - **Rise Time:** Very Slow, Slow, Medium, and Fast.
 This is one of two primary factors that affects pulse shape.
 - **Load Impedance:** Very Low, Low, Medium, and High.
 This is the other primary factor that affects pulse shape.